midhunkalarikkal/FullDomain/Notes/Nodejs.md

 - js engine has only one call stack
 - Everything, even a piece of code is executed inside the call stack

-- Inside the memory heap it will keep the variables functions like that things
+- Inside the heap memory it will keep the variables functions like that things
 - Garbage collector will collect the varibales and functions which is not in use furthur. garbage collector is working with heap memory

-- Other low level languages like c, c++ we have to handele the garbage collection, but languages like js all these things are put inside v8 engine
+- Other low level languages like c, c++ we have to handele the garbage collection, but languages like js all these things are put inside v8 engine.

 `Working asynchronous`
 -----------------------
-- So js engine works only in synchronous format, and the node js need to gain access to file, db, web, timers and etc.... and these are controlled by OS itself So here we need a `super power` to make the js engined synchronous and make access to these things here the `LIBUV` comes
+- So js engine works only in synchronous format, and the node js need to gain access to file, db, web, timers and etc.... and these are controlled by OS itself So here we need a `super power` to make the js engine asynchronous and make access to these things here the `LIBUV` comes

-- So whatever asynchronous task the js engine need to do it will offload to the LIBUV and the LIBUV will make it possible
+- So whatever asynchronous task the js engine need to do it will offload those tasks to the LIBUV and the LIBUV will make it possible
 - libuv is a multi-platform C library that provides support for asynchronous I/O based on event loops.
-It is writtten in c.
+It is written in c.
 - libuv is a dependency inside the nodejs like v8

 ## Example